Neotys-Labs/Vaadin/README.md

 ## Prerequisites

+* Vaadin 7.+ or 8.+.
-Vaadin UI objects as Button or TextField must have ids (the setId method must be used on theses objects).
+* Vaadin UI objects as Button or TextField must have ids (the setId method must be used on theses objects).

 ## Installation